TechieTeee/Intro-to-Solana-Starter/README.md

-# WWW: Wonder Women of the World
+# WWW: Wonder Women of the World - Capstone Project for Build Pr3tti Solana Camp

 Gallery of GIFs Chosen by Users and Stored on Solana Blockchain with RocksDB